Rinkai Line: Operating company

 was founded on March 12, 1991, for the express purpose of constructing and operating the railway line.

-It is a third-sector company, and, as of 1 April 2014, 91.32% of shares are held by the Tokyo Metropolitan Government, 2.41% by JR East, 1.77% by Shinagawa Ward, 0.7% by Mizuho Bank, 0.46% by MUFG Bank, 0.34% by Sumitomo Mitsui Banking Corporation, and the remaining 3% by 41 other companies.
+It is a third-sector company, and, as of 1 April 2024, 91.32% of shares are held by the Tokyo Metropolitan Government, 2.41% by JR East, 1.77% by Shinagawa Ward, 0.7% by Mizuho Bank, 0.46% by MUFG Bank, 0.34% by Sumitomo Mitsui Banking Corporation, and the remaining 3% by 38 other companies.

 In spite of its severe financial situation, TWR was discovered to have made a five million yen donation to the Tokyo Metropolitan Government on October 16, 2009, to encourage the city's bid for the 2016 Olympic Games.
 The company stood to benefit financially if the games were held in Tokyo, as several of the proposed venues were located along the Rinkai Line.

 In addition to its ownership and operation of the Rinkai Line, TWR is also involved in real estate and subcontracting/management of station- and building-related design.

 Future plans

-In August 2014, it was revealed that JR East was in negotiations to buy out the Rinkai Line.
-This would make it easier to incorporate the line into its plans for a direct line to Haneda Airport as well as providing through services to and from the JR Keiyo Line.
+In August 2014, it was reported that East Japan Railway Company (JR East) was negotiating to acquire Tokyo Waterfront Area Rapid Transit (TWR), the operator of the Rinkai Line.
+The acquisition would have facilitated JR East's plans for the Haneda Airport Access Line, including direct services to Haneda Airport and through services between the Rinkai Line and the Keiyō Line at Shin-Kiba Station, similar to the through service between the Saikyō Line and Rinkai Line at Ōsaki Station.

+In February 2024, TWR was announced as the planned operator of the proposed Tokyo Rinkai Subway Line.
+A connection between the Rinkai Line and the proposed subway line near Kokusai-Tenjijō Station has also been considered.